racitup/static-ranges/README.rst

 Status and caveats
 ------------------

-I really wouldn't use this for production and hasn't been well-tested.
-It has been developed as a quick way to get an app up and running on Heroku for testing with all static and media files served from the same place.
+static-ranges has been developed as a quick way to get an app up and running on Heroku for testing with all static and media files served from the same place.
+Probably not production ready.

-It also only supports single ranges (or overlapping ranges that condense to a single range) but that probably covers 99.9% of usage.
+static-ranges only supports single ranges (or overlapping ranges that condense to a single range) but that probably covers 99.9% of usage.

 Install